eth-educators/eth-docker-docs/website/docs/Support/AddValidator.md

 ### Import new keys into existing validator client

 Your validator keys, each backed by 32 ETH, "live inside" the validator client.
 Each key represents one "validator".
-To add them, simply run `sudo docker-compose run --rm validator-import`, with the new `keystore-m`
+To add them, simply run `docker-compose run --rm validator-import`, with the new `keystore-m`
 JSON files in `.eth/validator_keys`.
 Whether this can be done while the validator client is running depends on the client.
 Most clients need to be stopped first: `./ethd stop`, then run the import, then `./ethd start`.